Skip to Main Content

 • Sponsor: American Intellectual Property Law Association (AIPLA)

-• Topic: "[Law] [s]tudents are encouraged to submit articles on a subject relating to the protection of intellectual property."
+• Topic in 2024 was: "[Law] [s]tudents are encouraged to submit articles on a subject relating to the protection of intellectual property."

-• Format: "Papers should be approximately the equivalent of 10 law review pages, including footnotes (30 - 40 pages typed copy)."
+• Format requirements in 2024 included: "Papers should be approximately the equivalent of 10 law review pages, including footnotes (30 - 40 pages typed copy)."

-• Eligibility: "To be eligible for consideration, the article must have been written solely by a student or students either in full-time attendance at a law school (day or evening) or prepared in connection with a law school course."
+• Eligibility requirements in 2024 stated: "To be eligible for consideration, the article must have been written solely by a student or students either in full-time attendance at a law school (day or evening) or prepared in connection with a law school course."
 "Judges consider the merit of the article as a contribution to the knowledge respecting intellectual property and the extent to which it displays original and creative thought or information not previously written or published by an author."

-• Prize: "The winner will receive reasonable expense reimbursement to attend the AIPLA Annual Meeting, October 24 – 26, 2024 in Washington DC, to receive their award."
+• Prize in 2024 was: "The winner will receive reasonable expense reimbursement to attend the AIPLA Annual Meeting, October 24 – 26, 2024 in Washington DC, to receive their award."

 Sterne Kessler IP Law Writing Competition